Discover Lake Winnipeg

 Manito Ahbee Festival

-The Manito Ahbee Festival, held annually in Winnipeg, Manitoba, stands as a premier celebration of Indigenous arts and culture, making it a significant and vibrant event in the region.
+The Manito Ahbee Festival, held annually in Winnipeg, Manitoba, is a premier celebration of Indigenous arts and culture, making it a significant and vibrant event in the region.
 The heartbeat of Manito Ahbee is the Indigenous Music Awards, recognizing and honoring the outstanding contributions of Indigenous musicians from across North America.
 The festival also features a powwow, a mesmerizing display of traditional dance, regalia, and vibrant cultural expression.
 Attendees can participate in workshops that delve into various aspects of Indigenous arts, from beadwork to storytelling, creating an immersive educational experience.

 Winnipeg Fringe Theatre Festival

 The Winnipeg Fringe Theatre Festival is a dynamic and vibrant celebration of the arts.
 As one of the largest and longest-running fringe festivals in North America, it transforms the city into a bustling hub of theatrical creativity and innovation.
-Over the course of 12 days, the festival showcases a wide array of performances, spanning various genres including drama, comedy, improv, and dance, presented by local, national, and international artists.
-The festival’s unique “fringe” nature means that performances are selected through an unjuried, lottery based process, ensuring a diverse and unpredictable lineup that encourages artistic risk taking and experimentation.
+Over the course of 12 days, the festival showcases a wide array of performances spanning various genres, including drama, comedy, improv, and dance, presented by local, national, and international artists.
+The festival’s unique “fringe” nature means that performances are selected through an unjuried, lottery-based process, ensuring a diverse and unpredictable lineup that encourages artistic risk-taking and experimentation.

 Top Hiking Trails